PoliticalGraveyard.com

 Pilley, James F. — of Shawnee, Johnson County, Kan.
 Mayor of Shawnee, Kan., 1965-70; resigned 1970.
 Still living as of 1970.

-PILLIARD: See also Oliver Cabana, Jr.
+PILLIARD: See also Oliver Cabana Jr.

 PILLING: See also John Pilling Wright

 Pilliod, Charles J., Jr. (b.
 1918) — Born in 1918.
 U.S. Ambassador to Mexico, 1986-89.
-Still living as of 1991.
+Presumed deceased.
+Burial location unknown.

 Pilliod, Louis — of Maumee, Lucas County, Ohio.
 Democrat.
 Candidate for mayor of Maumee, Ohio, 1923.
 Burial location unknown.

 Pillion, John Raymond (1904-1978) — also known as John R. Pillion — of Hamburg, Erie County, N.Y.
 Born in Conneaut, Ashtabula County, Ohio, August 10, 1904.
 Republican.
-Member of New York state assembly from Erie County 8th District, 1941-50; U.S. Representative from New York, 1953-65 (42nd District 1953-63, 39th District 1963-65).
+Member of New York state assembly from Erie County 8th District, 1941-50; U.S. Representative from New York, 1953-65 (42nd District 1953-63, 39th District 1963-65); defeated, 1964, 1966, 1968 (Conservative).
 Died in Eden, Erie County, N.Y., December 31, 1978 (age 74 years, 143 days).
 Interment at Lakeside Memorial Park, Hamburg, N.Y.

 See also congressional biography — Govtrack.us page

-PILLON (Soundex P450) — See also BATAILLON, DEPILLO, DILLON, GILLON, MASSILLON, MILLONZI, PETTILLON, PILL, PILLION, PILLOW, POLIN, VERMILLON.
+PILLON (Soundex P450) — See also DEPILLO, GILLON, PILL, PILLION, PILLOW, PINOL, POLIN.

 Pillon, Gregory M. — of Michigan.
 Republican.
 Republican candidate for U.S. Representative from Michigan, 1950 (primary, 14th District), 1952 (15th District), 1954 (15th District), 1956 (primary, 17th District), 1958 (primary, 17th District), 1960 (primary, 8th District), 1962 (primary, 17th District).
-Still living as of 1962.
+Presumed deceased.
+Burial location unknown.

-PILLOW (Soundex P400) — See also DEPILLO, DILLOW, FILLOW, GILLOW, MILLOWAY, PELLEW, PELLOW, PELO, PILL, PILLON, SCHILLOW, SILLOWAY.
+PILLOW (Soundex P400) — See also DEPILLO, DILLOW, FILLOW, GILLOW, LIPPOW, MILLOWAY, PELLEW, PELLOW, PELO, PILL, PILLON, SCHILLOW, SILLOWAY.

 Pillow, Ernest — U.S. Attorney for the Middle District of Tennessee, 1885-89; Speaker of the Tennessee State Senate, 1895-97.
 Burial location unknown.

 Pillow, Raymond Homer (1853-1913) — also known as Raymond H. Pillow — of Butler, Butler County, Pa.
 Born in Pennsylvania, August, 1853.
-Son of Henry Pillow (1823-1881) and Caroline (Ensley) Pillow.
 Republican.
 Physician; delegate to Republican National Convention from Pennsylvania, 1900.
 Died January 11, 1913 (age 59 years, 0 days).
 Burial location unknown.

-Relatives: Married, September 4, 1879, to Amanda Jane Elliott (1853-1937).
+Relatives: Son of Henry Pillow and Caroline (Ensley) Pillow; married, September 4, 1879, to Amanda Jane Elliott.

 Pillow, Ted See Theodore Eugene Pillow